How a plan for affordable workforce housing beat stiff odds to achieve LEED certification and earn approval in the existing built neighborhood.

 Armed with three decades of experience in building design and urban revitalization projects, Magnusson Architecture and Planning P.C. was tasked with designing the green affordable workforce housing development and paving the way forward amidst community resistance.
 The group set their sights on LEED for Homes Silver certification, even with the project’s limited budget.
 The building would be designed and built to stay in scale with the neighboring buildings, while filling the immediate need for affordable housing units in the neighborhood.

 22 Tarrytown is now a three-story, 28-unit workforce family development with a cellar, community room, laundry facility, green roof and parking.
-The design maximizes the amount of daylight with generous windows and glazing using ENERGY STAR® qualified All Ultrex Casement and Awning windows from Integrity Windows and Doors, selected for their high performance and energy efficiency that could help units save 7-15 percent of their total energy bill.
+The design maximizes the amount of daylight with generous windows and glazing using ENERGY STAR® qualified Marvin Essential Collection Casement and Awning windows, selected for their high performance and energy efficiency that could help units save up to 15 percent of their total energy bill.

-The windows’ narrow profiles offered the design flexibility required to maintain the building’s sleek, modern look, and to mitigate the effects of the sunlight entering the large openings, the east and west exposures are controlled by sun shade elements, such as balconies, exterior shutters and awnings.
+The windows’ narrow profiles offered the design flexibility required to maintain the building’s sleek, modern look.
+To help mitigate the effects of the sunlight entering the large openings, the east and west exposures are controlled by sun shade elements, such as balconies, exterior shutters and awnings.